 WEIGHT LIMITThe upper weight is 85kg dressed to ride and this rule is non-negotiable.
 You’re also allowed 5kg of kit in your saddle bag (see "Race Rules" below for more).

 PHYSICAL FITNESSThe Derby is a genuinely tough race.
 You need to be confident in your ability to take on the world’s longest & toughest horse race for your own safety and for the wellbeing of the horses you’ll ride.
 We’ll need to know you have the means and determination to do the training and arrive Derby ready.

 SURVIVAL AND CAMPING EXPERIENCEWe’ll want to know you can handle - and enjoy - life on the steppe.
 The race is created with a network of horse stations across the Mongolian countryside so we’ll be looking for experience of travelling to remote areas, camping and general previous adventuring to demonstrate an understanding of day to day living conditions during the race.

 SPIRIT OF THE RACEThe Mongol Derby is adventure on a massive scale and demands a quiver of characteristics from the very top drawer encompassing sportsmanship, determination and the ability to laugh in the face of severe chafing.

 4. The Horses

 The controls can be rudimentary but they are the toughest and most fit-for-purpose partners imaginable for the Mongol Derby.
-Accustomed to heat, cold, hunger, thirst, flies, floods, deserts, and really anything else that Mongolian mother nature can throw, they can cross terrain that would make a thoroughbred weep and maintain speeds that would put them in contention in many a tough endurance ride.
+Accustomed to heat, cold, hunger, thirst, flies, floods, deserts and really anything else that Mongolian mother nature can throw at them, they can cross terrain that would make a thoroughbred weep and maintain speeds that would put them in contention in many a tough endurance ride.